Pub quiz: Format

 Generally someone (either one of the bar staff or the person running the quiz) will come around with pens and quiz papers, which may contain questions or may just be blank sheets for writing the answers.
 A mixture of both is common, in which case often only the blank sheet is to be handed in.
-Usually a team hands their answers in for marking to the quiz master or to the next team along.
+Usually a team hands their answers in for marking to the quizmaster or to the next team along.